ItayMikel/Get-Perm/README.md

 # Get-Perm
-Python and PowerShell tool that compares AD groups between two users.
+PowerShell tool that compares AD groups between two users, it dumps csv files with the requested users permissions for later review.
-*Only works on Windows OS
-*Made for Active Directory environment domain *Requires Python3

 You'll need to change your PowerShell execution policy to allow local scripts to run.
 PS> Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned

 Are you familiar with these situation where something works for one user but not the other?